Khatri: Sikh theology

+In Guru Granth Sahib, the primary scripture of Sikhism, Khatri is mentioned as one among the four varnas.

+Guru Gobind Singh, said the following in a swayya:

 Related communities

 Arora

 The Arora is a community that Levi describes as a sub-caste of Khatris.
 They originate in Punjab and Sindh region.
 The name is derived from their native place Aror and the community comprises both Hindus and Sikhs.
 As per W. H. McLeod, a historian of Sikhism, "traditionally the Aroras, though a relatively high caste were inferior to the Khatris, but the difference has now progressively narrowed.
 Khatri-Arora marriages are not unknown nowadays."

-Lohana, Bhatia and Bhanushali
+Lohana, Bhatia, and Bhanushali

 According to Claude Markovits, castes such as Bhatia and Lohana were close to the Khatris and intermarried with them.
 Jürgen Schaflechner mentions that many Khatris and Bhatias were absorbed into Lohanas when they arrived in Sindh during the 18th century from cities in Punjab such as Multan.
 He further adds that the genealogy of communities such as Khatri, Lohana and Arora is described in the composition of Hiṃgulā Purāṇ that brings them all into one mytho-historic narrative.
 He also notes that common mythologies found among Khatris and Lohanas.
 Some members, around 10-15% of the Sindhi Lohanas began working for the local rulers and hence achieved a higher status than Khatris and Lohanas.
 These people came to known as "Amils" while the ones who continued with their merchant professions came to be known as "Bhaibands".
 The Amils then started to recruit members from the general Khatris and Lohanas.

 Upendra Thakur mentions that there is a strong connection between the Khatris, Aroras, Lohanas and the Bhanushalis who all recruit the Saraswat Brahmins as their priests.